August 6, 2023: Cultural Food Traditions Project: Hawaii

 $45 — Join Us!
 We are grateful that you choose to spend your money on this important work and are excited to have you at the table!

-If you are feeling inspired to come but $45 doesn’t work, please email us at slowfoodeastbay@gmail.com
+Those who felt inspired to come but for whom $45 doesn’t work were encouraged to email us at slowfoodeastbay@gmail.com

 As our political discourse gets more polarized, it becomes ever more important to have places where we can have meaningful connection discovering inherent connections to one another.
-Join us for an evening of delicious food paired with just as delicious conversation, leaving with both your belly and mind full.
+Guests left the evening with both their bellies and minds full, after enjoying a night of delicious food paired with equally delicious conversation.

 Previous